Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Charisma

-- 17 Charisma - the base from character creation.
+- 17 Charisma - the base for character creation.

 - Act 1 - Auntie Ethel Hair - you will want to get +1 Charisma if you pick this choice.